adhithya-r03/IoT-based-traffic-light-control-and-monitoring-system-using-esp32-AWS-and-Blynk-IoT/README.md

 paste the necessary details that are blanck in the code before uploading( certificates, Thing name, publish, subbscribe, wifi credentials, ect,.)

+To store the data in AWS you have to create a database and add pipelines. refer youtube videos.

 # Blynk Iot:

 signals are send to Blynk IoT app which is available even in mobile phones(play store, app store).